STF1998/Desk20/report/systemImplementation.md

 However, for our application, only be focused on PassportJS for authentication using Facebook.
 The complete documentation can be found here: [link](http://www.passportjs.org/docs/facebook/).
 In this section of the report, we will not dive into the documentation, but will instead discuss the hands-on experience of how we implemented PassportJS in Flocus.

 To apply PassportJS, we will need to install three dependencies, which are; passport, passport-facebook, and express-session.
 Passport and passport-facebook are dependencies that are utilised to implement the functionality of authentication, while express-session is used to enhance connection security.
 As we are dealing with authentication and the transfer of user data, a secure connection was required.
-Beyond the installation, we also needed to use the dependencies as shown in the Figures below.
+Beyond the installation, we also needed to use the dependencies as shown in the figures below.

 <br>
 <p align="center">